 Click here to get started!

-General Educational Development (GED®) is a high school equivalency credential.
-Students complete the GED® when they pass official tests on each of five subject areas:
+General Educational Development (GED® test) is a high school equivalency credential.
+Students complete the GED® test when they pass official tests on each of four subject areas:

 Face-to-face classes offer quality instruction and are available throughout Wake County.
 See the list of classroom locations around Wake County.

 Classes utilize both traditional classroom and online learning.

 Internet-based learning, provides flexible hours using free online materials, is available all day, every day for students with reliable Internet access.

 **Orientation, including initial paperwork, and post tests at the Adult Education Center Annex (AECX)